rancher/docs/content/rancher/v2.x/en/cluster-provisioning/node-requirements/_index.md

 _Windows worker nodes can be used as of Rancher v2.3.0_

-Nodes with Windows Server core version 1809 should use Docker EE-basic 18.09 (1809) or Docker EE-basic 19.03 (1903).

-Nodes with Windows Server core version 1903 should use Docker EE-basic 19.03.
+Nodes with Windows Server must run Docker Enterprise Edition.

 Windows nodes can be used for worker nodes only.
 See [Configuring Custom Clusters for Windows]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/)